 RYRE is a substance that's extracted from rice that's been fermented with a type of yeast called Monascus purpureus.
 It's been used in China and other Asian countries for centuries as a traditional medicine.
 It's also used as a food coloring, additive, and preservative.

-RTRE naturally contains several ingredients that may help control cholesterol levels.
+RYRE naturally contains several ingredients that may help control cholesterol levels.
 These include a number of monacolins, most importantly monacolin K. It also contains sterols, isoflavones, and monounsaturated fatty acids, or "healthy fats."

 Is Red Yeast Rice Extract a Drug or a Supplement?